quantophile/blog/mathsummaries/content/post/c++_refresher-part-2.md

 v2 = std::move(v1);
 ```

-`std::move` is basically telling us, this is a **transfer of content**.
+`std::move` is basically telling us, this is a **transfer of ownership**.
 We'll look at the details later, but we basically proclaim we want to transfer the contents of `v1` to `v2`.
 We do exactly the same as before.
 We, first of all, copy the pointers from `v1` to `v2` and the second step is we zero them out in `v1`. `v1` however in this case lives on a little longer.
 It will be an empty vector for quite sometime, until it goes out of scope.

 ## The details of move semantics.